MaximEdogawa/seedener/README.md

 # Project Summary
 Seedner offers anyone the opportunity to build a verifiably air-gapped, stateless Chia signing device using inexpensive, publicly available hardware components.

 The goal of Seedener is to make Chia custody solution more accessible to users.
-By providing a user interface were they can easily create, transcribe and export Keys for signing Spend Bundles which are used for custody solution.
+By providing a user interface where they can easily create, transcribe and export Keys for signing Spend Bundles which are used for Chia custody solution vaults.

+# User guide info
+Multiple Keys are generated on Seedener device, pub KeyQRs are exported and a vault will be created on a companion app (Seedsaver).
+To withdraw from a vault a Spend Bundle has to be exported from the companion app via KeyQRLoop to the Seedener device and signed afterwards.

 ### Feature Highlights:
 * Create Keys for custody solution